TheNave8or/weather-check/README.md

 ## Setup Script

-A setup script (`Setup.ahk`) is provided to simplify the configuration process for AHK script users.
+A setup script (`Setup.ahk` for AHK version and `Setup.lnk` for compiled version) is provided to simplify the configuration process for AHK script users.

 ### How to Use the Setup Script